Beam Shop

 Empowering Your Journey, One Story at A Time.

 Bryan C. Loritts (DMin, Liberty University) is teaching pastor of the Summit Church in Durham, North Carolina.
 He has dedicated his life and ministry to seeing the multiethnic church become the new normal in our society.
-He is also vice president for regions for the Send Network, the church planting arm of the Southern Baptist Convention, where he is responsible for training church planters in multiethnic church planting.
+He is also vice presidentfor regions for the Send Network, the church planting arm of the Southern Baptist Convention, where he is responsible for training church planters in multiethnic church planting.
 He has been a featured speaker at the Global Leadership Summit and Catalyst.
-His books include Insider Outsider, The Dad Difference, and The Offensive Church.
+His books include Insider Outsider, The Offensive Church, and Enduring Friendship.

 Foreword by Charlie Dates